muni-town/semantic-search-api/README.md

 Check out the scripts in the `example` folder to see how easy it is to search and index messages!

+> **Credits:** The example conversations are from the following dataset:
+>
+> Gopalakrishnan, Karthik, et al. "Topical-Chat: Towards Knowledge-Grounded Open-Domain
+> Conversations.", Proc.
+INTERSPEECH 2019

 ### Qdrant Dashboard

 You can also access the QDrant web dashboard after running `docker compose up -d` by going to